 King, CEO of the burgeoning new outlet, intends to build an independent hard news and cultural commentary platform that informs and empowers people to stand up for marginalized groups who face profound justice-related issues.

 In an interview with NPR, King said, "it's necessary for where we're going and where we are as a country on issues of voting rights, police brutality, mass incarceration" that people have a news source like The North Star.
 Following Douglass' lead, he is transparent about the fact that the site will have a speak-truth-to-power agenda, stating, "We're really going to wear our heart and soul and beliefs on our sleeve."

-King and Dixon currently are waging an online grassroots campaign to revive the iconic paper and build a liberation journalism platform that will help fight systemic injustice and corruption at what they describe on the home page as a "deeply problematic point not just in American history, but in the history of the entire world."
+King and Dixon waged an online grassroots campaign to revive the iconic paper and build a liberation journalism platform that will help fight systemic injustice and corruption at what they describe on the home page as a "deeply problematic point not just in American history, but in the history of the entire world."

-And they're doing it without accepting any kind of venture capital or commercial support — funding it 100 percent "by the people, for the people" as a tool to unabashedly fight for human rights and social change.
+And they've done it without accepting any kind of venture capital or commercial support — funding it 100 percent "by the people, for the people" as a tool to unabashedly fight for human rights and social change.

 In an online video to promote membership for the subscription-only paper (monthly fees range from $5 for students, $10 for a basic membership and move incrementally higher for a wider range of access), King said, "some of the most important stories in our culture, in our communities and in the world aren't even being told right now.
 Part of why we're building The North Star is so that we can make sure all of our stories are being told with the color, the nuance, the dimension, and the character and skill that they deserve — and right now that's really not happening."